home-assistant/home-assistant.io/source/_docs/mqtt/broker.markdown

 logo: mqtt.png
 ---

-The MQTT component needs you to run an MQTT broker for Home Assistant to connect to.
+The MQTT integration needs you to run an MQTT broker for Home Assistant to connect to.
 There are four options, each with various degrees of ease of setup and privacy.

 ### {% linkable_title Run your own %}